Bhanutej73/Journey-mate/README.md

 <br>
 5) Neo-6M GPS Module
 <br>
-<b>Note:<b>Please refer to the Connections pdf in the resources folder for detailed schematics and source_code in the src folder for the source code.
+**Note:**Please refer to the Connections pdf in the resources folder for detailed schematics and source_code in the src folder for the source code.
 <br>
-In case of any queries, contact: <b>bhanutej930@gmail.com<b>
+In case of any queries, contact: **bhanutej930@gmail.com**